lasar/dynalist-js/README.md

 ## To Do

-This client is not done yet.

-- Add async/await based examples
+- Proper tests need to be built.
+- Some working example scripts would be very nice.

+---

 - Test: `editFile`
 - Test: `checkForDocumentUpdates`
 - Test: `upload`
-- Add unit tests
-- License
-- Expand examples in readme
-- Create usable example scripts